UHD-SoftwareEngineering-Summer2017/Final-Project/README.md

       -array for course struct

-    +function to write a student file and save it as a .txt file (the file name should be the id + .txt ex.
-"012345.txt") in the GradeBook folder
+    +function to write a student file and save it as a .txt file in the GradeBook folder

+      -(the file name should be the id + .txt ex.
+"012345.txt")

     +function to search student file in the GradeBook folder